cejavoa/testcafe-example/README.md

 *Installation*

-Ensure that Node.js (version 6 or newer) and npm are installed on your computer before running it:
+Ensure that Node.js (version 6 or newer) and npm/yarn are installed on your computer before running it:

 Go to the project root directory and run on console: